Bitcoin-Enhanced Proof-of-Stake Security: Possibilities and Impossibilities: Security Proofs

 \begin{proof}[Proof of Theorem~\ref{thm:btc-only-liveness}] By Theorem~\ref{thm:btc-only-slashable-safety}, Babylon 1.0 protocol satisfies $n/3$-slashable safety.
 Hence, when the number of active adversarial validators is less than $n/3$ at all slots, it satisfies safety.
 In this case, no valid checkpoint for unavailable or non-finalized blocks appears on Bitcoin.
 Thus, clients never stop outputting new \pos blocks as part of their checkpointed and \pos chains.

 Suppose a transaction $\tx$ is first input to an honest validator at some slot $r$.
 Then, from slot $r$ on, each honest validator $\validator$ includes $\tx$ in its proposal block until it outputs a \pos block containing $\tx$.
 Let $\client'$ be the client with the longest \pos chain among all clients at slot $r$.
 By synchrony and the safety of the \pos protocol, for every client $\client$, $\poschain^{\client'}_r \preceq \poschain^{\client}_{r+\Delta}$.
-Then, either $\poschain^{\client'}_r = \poschain^{\client}_{r+\Delta}$ for all clients $\client$, or there exists a client $\client$ such that $\poschain^{\client'}_r \prec \poschain^{\client}_{r+2\Delta}$.
+Then, either $\poschain^{\client'}_r = \poschain^{\client}_{r+\Delta}$ for all clients $\client$, or there exists a client $\client$ such that $\poschain^{\client'}_r \prec \poschain^{\client}_{r+\Delta}$.

 In the former case, every client agrees on the validator set at slot $r+\Delta$.
 By \cite[Lemma 7]{tendermint}, there exists a finite $\Ttendermint = \mathrm{poly}(\lambda)$ such that if every client agrees on the validator set, a new block that extends $\poschain^{\client'}_r$ is finalized and becomes part of all clients' \pos chains by slot $r+\Ttendermint$, with overwhelming probability.
-In the latter case, a new block that extends the longest \pos chain, thus all \pos chains held by the clients at slot $r$, is finalized in the view of $\client'$ by slot $r+2\Delta$, and by synchrony, becomes part of the \pos chains in all clients' views by slot $r+3\Delta$.
+In the latter case, by synchrony, a new block that extends the longest \pos chain, thus all \pos chains held by the clients at slot $r$, is finalized in the view of $\client'$ and all other clients by slot $r+2\Delta$.